dragon-dune/dragon-dune/README.md

     elves choose to stay hidden or not).
 5. May be played as an artifact in battle with a value of 1.

-Special Cards may also be used to negate certain special abilities:
+Special Cards may also be discarded to negate certain special abilities:

 1. May be played to stop the Elves (or ally) from asking a battle question.
 2. May be played to stop the Orcs from surviving a Red Dragon encounter.